Eight Things Oil and Gas Workers Should Know About Flash Fire

-Flash fires and fuel-fed fires are two different hazards, and it’s critical to distinguish between the two for various safety reasons.
+Flash fires and fuel-fed fires are different, and it's critical to distinguish between the two for various safety reasons.

 The potential exists for flash fires in the oil and gas industry.
 Flash fires are sudden, intense fires caused by ignition of flammable substances in air.